TIBCOSoftware/JoomlaAdapter-legacy/README.txt

 /sql-scripts - Contains a full SQL copy of the entire Joomla database.
                The SQL files include:

                - asg-openapi.sql                - A full SQL dump of the entire Joomla database.
-               - install.mysql.utf8.sql - A SQL dump of only Joomla tables the project has modified.

-	       This script may be used to migrate content to a fresh installation of 2.0.0 for testing and staging.
-It is not recommended for production deployments.
-               - build.php              - PHP script that exports selected
+               - upgrade_2.1.0_to_2.1.0-hf4.sql - A migration script to upgrade
-                                          database tables and builds a Joomla
-                                          extension installer.
-               - file_openapi.db.zip    - Template used by build.php
-               - file_openapi.db_v1.zip - A full Joomla installation for the open API database that defines the developer portal.
-You must install this as an extension to Joomla.
+                                                  the database schema changes.

 ==================================================================================
 DOCUMENTATION